Construction Start

 HLS Builders Corp.

-Atlantic Avenue Apartments will bring a long-abandoned, block-long patch of vacant land back to life with an attractive new building designed to meet the affordable housing needs of a rapidly-gentrifying Bedford-Stuyvesant neighborhood.
-The 150 units of housing will serve four separate income tiers, all for households earning less than 80% of the area median income.
-Twelve units will be set aside for adults with developmental disabilities.
-The Brooklyn Bureau of Community Service, a century-old local non-profit, will provide on-site services and operate a portion of the first floor as a child care center to accommodate the area’s growing need for affordable day care.
+Atlantic Avenue Apartments has revived a long-abandoned, block-long patch of vacant land with an attractive new building designed to meet the affordable housing needs of a rapidly-gentrifying Bedford-Stuyvesant neighborhood.
+The 150 units of housing serve four separate income tiers, all for households earning less than 90% of the area median income.
+Twelve units are set aside for adults with developmental disabilities.
+The Brooklyn Bureau of Community Service, a century-old local non-profit, provides on-site services and operates a portion of the first floor as the Atlantic Avenue Early Childhood Center to accommodate the area’s growing need for affordable day care and early education services.

 Typical Floor Plan